 "One followed the leader on hands and knees through the grain.
 They lay with their hearts thumping and looked into the thicket.
 White spots in the dimness were gravestones.
 They were about to climb over when a rain crow squawked--the noise was frightful.
 One word 'Spirits!' and they ripped their way through the field and legged it with all their might till they reached the old bridge.

 The ghost gained gradually.
 Some doubted such a thing.
 Several had seen it and swore to it.
 All who had seen the ghost agreed that it came upon them suddenly, noiselessly.
 It had been crossing fields and barely brushed the dew from the plants.
 Bye and bye it settled down to a few facts.
 The ghost made irregular trips, at midnight [of course], from the graveyard to the Chaplain burying place [north on Harrison Street].
 It followed the fences wherever there were bushes.
 It was seen most often coming down past Beulah Park to Berry Street, along Berry Street to Black Street and then north to about Monroe Street.
 The ghost varied its course frequently and you never knew what time you might be scared out of your boots."

 The MCCC does not have record of any recent sightings.
 Maybe the ghost was too upset by the modern construction and paving at what was once the Alexandria Graveyard to continue its wanderings, or, perhaps, the ghost has "varied its course" yet again and is gliding on a new path between the graveyard and the Chaplin Cemetery--undetected as yet by area residents!

-Mr. and Mrs. Hobbs, the present owners of the business and parking lot that cover the graveyard, placed this commemorative stone at their own expense next to the MCCC sign as shown above.
+Mr. and Mrs. Hobbs, owners (in the late 20th century) of the business and parking lot that cover the graveyard, placed this commemorative stone at their own expense next to the MCCC sign as shown above.
 The graveyard was destroyed long before they purchased the property, so the MCCC appreciates the Hobbs's sensitivity for the site and for their contribution.